M-Devloo/Cutouch-shutter-actuator/README.md

 * [PLC hardware](http://comfiletech.com/embedded-controller/controller-with-touch/cutouch/ct1721c-mono-lcd-touch-cubloc-i-o/)
 * [Datasheet & Basic code](http://comfiletech.com/content/cubloc/cublocmanual.pdf)

-The PLC including the relays (Schneider 12V relays) where powered through a 2A - 12V DC power supply.
+The PLC including the relays (Schneider 12V relays) where powered through a 7.5A - 12V DC power supply.
 For the output wiring, it is not required to use a buffer IC as the `CT1720` can deliver enough power to control a 12V relay.
 Even driving 11 at the same time.

 ## Hardware schematic for the shutter actuator

-The full system was powered through a 12V - 2A schneider power supply.
+The full system was powered through a 12V - 7.5A  meanwell power supply.
 This includes the PLC, push buttons & all relays.

+_{insert_hw_schematic here}

 ## Real life picture of the hardware

+_{insert_hw_real_life_pictures here}

 ### Input